If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.

 Dive into history by walking the steep cobblestone streets of the Old Town.

-Since 500 BC Toledo was famous for the production of the finest swords and weapons, a craft which extends to the present day, although today the products are less lethal.
+Since 500 BC, Toledo has been famous for producing the finest swords and weapons, a craft which extends to the present day, although the products are less lethal today.

 Festivals in Toledo and nearby

-Just 60 kilometers from Toledo, in Consuegra, is a special festival last week of October every year.
+Just 60 kilometres from Toledo, in Consuegra, is a unique festival last week of October every year.

 El Greco